 But what exactly are supply chain disruptions?
-What impacts do they have on businesses, and what can companies do to avoid supply chain challenges in an increasingly digital and interconnected world?
+What impacts do they have on businesses, and what can companies do to avoid supply chain challenges in an increasingly regulated and interconnected world?

 What are Supply Chain Disruptions?